Graduate Application Info

 Spring Semester - October 1 of any year

-*These deadlines are recommended; however, applications will be considered throughout the year.
+*These deadlines are recommended for full consideration for admissions and funding; however, applications will be considered throughout the year.
 Assistantship decisions begin in February of each year.

 - GRE scores: Photocopies will be accepted initially but official copies are necessary for final acceptance into the program.

-Several forms of financial support are available for graduate students in leisure studies.
+Several forms of financial support are available for graduate students in Recreation, Park, and Tourism Management.
 These include assistantships, fellowships, student loans, grants-in-aid, and wage payroll.
 Graduate assistantships are funded both through the university and from faculty research grants.
 A small number of wage payroll opportunities are available

 For More Information